 If you are visiting Kyoto, we suggest that you must not miss the district of Arashiyama.

 Most of the tourist attractions in Arashiyama are enjoyable nature trips.
 They all involve hikes, trails, and nature.
 This is why it is best to understand the Arashiyama map so it is easy to go to certain locations around the region.
-It would be best to go to your hotel’s reception desk to ask for a map around the city.
+It would be best to go to your hotel’s reception desk to ask for a map of the city.

 The entire area is interconnected by trails and walkways.
-A full enjoyable trip that could last for hours – the Arashiyama region is worth every sweat and calorie burnt.
+A full enjoyable trip that could last for hours – the Arashiyama region is worth every sweat and calorie burn.
 Not only is the place a great place to enjoy nature, the trip is also a great way to lose weight!

 Appreciate nature in Arashiyama Bamboo Grove